 - Certifications: GOTS, MADE SAFE, Fair Trade Certified

 - My take: I received samples of Coyuchi organic cotton sheets and a lovely duvet cover.
 The sheets are 200 thread count and are very well made.
-The nature inspired print is beautiful – by far the prettiest sheets I own! (shown in the top image in this post) The duvet cover is made from woven fabric that feels like a blanket yet is backed with organic cotton percale, so you can use it with or without a top sheet.
+The nature inspired print is beautiful – by far the prettiest sheets I own! (shown in the top image in this post but this exact style is no longer available) The duvet cover is made from woven fabric that feels like a blanket and is backed with organic cotton percale, so you can use it with or without a top sheet.

-- Price: Sheets start at $198 for a Queen set.
-Full/Queen duvet covers start at $168.
-Comforters start at $248 for a queen.
+- Price: Sheet sets start at $208 for a Queen set.
+Full/Queen duvet covers start at $198.
+Comforters start at $328 for a queen.
+Check their sales page for even better pricing.

-BUY COYUCHI (Deal: Receive $30 off $200 when you sign up for their newsletter)
+Receive 15% off when you sign up for their newsletter.

 Cariloha